-Check out our Forest & Nature School fun!
+Check out our Forest & Nature School fun for all ages!
 All programs in partnership with Explore Nature!

-Forest & Nature Class – Outdoor Education Preschool Program: Open to children 3-5 years old to attend independently Thursday, May 20 to Thursday, June 24 (6 weeks) 1pm – 3pm – $225 CLICK HERE to register!
+Forest School – Outdoor Education Program: Open to children 4-8 years old.
+Wednesday, January 12 to Wednesday, March 9 (9 weeks) 10am – 3pm – $555.
+CLICK HERE to register!

 All of our programs are created with the concept of experiential learning, exploring our curiosity for nature and the natural world.
 Working with our experienced team of outdoor educators children will connect with nature and living things, spending their entire day outside exploring the world around them.
 This is a unique experience that is difficult to achieve in conventional learning environments.

 “Children and youth should have the opportunity to play and learn in forests, parks, meadows, and mud puddles” (Outdoor Play Canada, 2018).

 Outdoor learning at Pawsitively Pets embraces pawsitivity and connection.
 Our outdoor exploration will strengthen and build upon our understanding of these values.

 Pawsitivity and connection with ourselves – Students will be encouraged and reminded to check in with themselves, asking questions like, how am I feeling?
 If I’m thirsty, should I be getting out my water bottle and having a drink of water?
 If I’m too warm, should I take off my jacket and keep it safely in my backpack until I need it again?
 Is what I am doing making me feel happy and secure?
 Should I tell my teacher that I need a washroom break?